vub-hpc/cesm-config/README.md

 ### Support for iRODS

-The clusters in VSC have fast access to the iRODS storage provided by KU Leuven.
+The clusters in VSC have fast access to the VSC iRODS storage managed by KU Leuven.
 Since access to this iRODS server is 10x faster than the default external servers with input data from [ucar.edu](https://www.ucar.edu/), the goal is to use the iRODS server as a cache to quickly download any input data files already available in it and only fallback to the default servers for the first download of missing files.

 Patches in [cesm-config/irods](irods) enable support for iRODS in CESM/CIME: